topleft/mongo-crud-tutorial/readme.md

     └── layout.jade
 ```

-Get familiar with this layout as it is super common in application development.
+Get familiar with this layout as it is super common in web application development.

 ### Refactor with Swig